Bachelor of Science in Nursing Pre-Licensure

 - PHI 121 Contemporary Moral Problems or PHI 220 Medical Ethics or RCO 203

-5. Have a minimum score of 78 on the TEAS.
+5. Overall score of 78% or above on the ATI TEAS.
+Two scores accepted.

 6. Meet all other admission requirements for the upper-division nursing major.